 If you are like me – you take a lot of photos and have large collections of images.
+I have everything from images with celebrities to images with Dubai Sheiks.
 While you may be super organized and store them in sets of folders (perhaps by date, or theme, or category) it is unlikely you have tagged all of your images with all possible keywords.
 So, as Murphy’s law dictates, when you are looking for that great picture of a giraffe you took, you might not have tagged it as such, or remember where you took it.
 This is the time you could use an image categorizer.
 You would simply type in giraffe and it would go through all of your photos and give you back the ones that contain a giraffe.
 Wouldn’t that be easy?

 What about image retrieval?
 Well, it’s the same underlying technique but to do something very different.
 Perhaps you have a recent shot you took of a sunset and you want to see all of the similar shots you have taken in the past (to compare contrast, check camera settings etc).
 This would be tricky even with a well-organized collection in folders and a decent set of tags.
 But imagine how easy it would be if you could simply do the query using an image and get similar ones back instantly.